anang0g0/Soft-Decision-List-Decoding-of-Goppa-Codes/README.md

-# public-key cryptosystem based non-deterministic-problem
+# public-key cryptosystem based on non-deterministic-problem

 # 20210124